noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> [7] "ENSG00000049167"
 exportWCNetwork(g,geneList,keyType="ENSEMBL",
     wcScale=50,scaleMax=20,scaleMin=10)
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette PuBu is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Set1 is 9
 #> Returning the palette you asked for with that many colors
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlOrBr is 9
+#> Returning the palette you asked for with that many colors
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlGn is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Greys is 9
 #> Returning the palette you asked for with that many colors
 #> Warning in dir.create(paste0(dir)): 'network' already
 #> exists